adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_setting_up_the_data_and_the_loss.md

 The reason the L2 norm is squared in the objective is that the gradient becomes much simpler, without changing the optimal parameters since squaring is a monotonic operation.
 The L1 norm would be formulated as $L_i = ||f - y_i||_1 = \sum_j |f_j - (y_i)_j|$.
 The L1 penalty is less sensitive to outliers than the L2 penalty, and has lower gradients for small values.
 However, the L1 penalty has a discontinuity at zero, which makes the optimization problem non-smooth and is the source of many technical difficulties.
 Therefore, it is much more common to see the L2 penalty instead of the L1 penalty in practice.

 **Word of caution**: It is important to note that the L2 loss is much harder to optimize than a more stable loss such as the Softmax.
 Intuitively, it requires a very fragile and specific property from the network to output exactly one correct value for each input (and its augmentations).
 In contrast, the Softmax classifier is much more robust to the exact values of the scores, for example it is very hard for the score distribution to be: [10, -10, -10] and for the classifier to be correct, but it is much more acceptable for it to give [10, -9, -9] (which is more diffuse) and still be correct.
 Additionally, the L2 loss penalizes large errors more heavily than small ones, which can be problematic if the input has outliers or incorrect labels.
 Because of this, a more common approach is to use a classification approach even for variables that seem to have continuous values, or to "bin" the target values and treat the problem as a classification problem.

-## Summary

-In this section we introduced several important concepts for setting up a Neural Network:

-- **Data preprocessing**: We saw that centering the data (subtracting the mean) and normalizing it (dividing by the standard deviation) is very important for training neural networks.
-We also discussed PCA and whitening as preprocessing techniques.

-- **Weight initialization**: We saw that initializing weights to small random numbers is important for breaking symmetry, and that scaling by $1/\sqrt{n}$ where $n$ is the number of inputs helps maintain unit variance of activations.

-- **Batch Normalization**: We introduced batch normalization as a technique to normalize activations throughout the network, making training more robust to initialization.

-- **Regularization**: We discussed L1, L2, maxnorm regularization, and dropout as ways to prevent overfitting.
-Dropout is particularly effective and commonly used in practice.

-- **Loss functions**: We covered classification losses (SVM, Cross-entropy), attribute classification, and regression losses (L1, L2).

-The next step is to discuss optimization algorithms for training these networks.